simondlevy/MulticopterSim/README.md

 # Support for Python

-HackflightSim also includes support for calling Python code.
-To use OpenCV with Python, you should do the following:
+HackflightSim also includes support for calling Python code from C++.
+To use HackflightSim with Python, you should do the following:

 1. Un-comment the <a href="https://github.com/simondlevy/HackflightSim/blob/master/Source/HackflightSim/HackflightSim.Build.cs#L21"><tt>LoadPython</tt></a>
 instruction in <b>HackflightSimBuild.cs</b>.